plone/training/docs/react/index.md

 redirects
 ```

-This training was created by Rob Gietema, Roel Bruggink and updated by Alok Kumar.
+This training was created by Rob Gietema and Roel Bruggink, and updated by Alok Kumar.